Buddy Holly

 The album The "Chirping" Crickets, released in November 1957, reached number five on the UK Albums Chart.
 Holly made his second appearance on The Ed Sullivan Show in January 1958 and soon after toured Australia and then the UK.
-In early 1959, he assembled a new band, consisting of future country music star Waylon Jennings (bass), famed session musician Tommy Allsup (guitar), and Carl Bunch (drums), and embarked on a tour of the midwestern US.
-After a show in Clear Lake, Iowa, he chartered an airplane to travel to his next show in Moorhead, Minnesota.
-Soon after takeoff, the plane crashed, killing Holly, Ritchie Valens, The Big Bopper, and pilot Roger Peterson in a tragedy later referred to by Don McLean as "The Day the Music Died" in his song "American Pie".
+In early 1959, he assembled a new band, consisting of Waylon Jennings (bass), Tommy Allsup (guitar), and Carl Bunch (drums), and embarked on a tour of the mid-western US.
+After a show in Clear Lake, Iowa, Holly chartered an airplane to travel to his next show in Moorhead, Minnesota.
+Soon after takeoff, the plane crashed, killing Holly, Ritchie Valens, the Big Bopper, and pilot Roger Peterson in a crash later referred to by Don McLean as "The Day the Music Died" in his song "American Pie".

 During his short career, Holly wrote and recorded many songs.
 He is often regarded as the artist who defined the traditional rock-and-roll lineup of two guitars, bass, and drums.
-He was a major influence on later popular music artists, including Bob Dylan, The Beatles, The Rolling Stones, Eric Clapton, The Hollies, Elvis Costello, Dave Edmunds, Marshall Crenshaw, and Elton John.
-He was among the first artists inducted into the Rock and Roll Hall of Fame, in 1986.
-Rolling Stone magazine ranked him number 13 in its list of "100 Greatest Artists" in 2010.
+Holly was a major influence on later popular music artists, including Bob Dylan, the Beatles, the Rolling Stones, Eric Clapton, the Hollies, Elvis Costello and Elton John.
+Holly was among the first artists inducted into the Rock and Roll Hall of Fame, in 1986.
+Rolling Stone magazine ranked him number 13 in its list of 100 Greatest Artists in 2010.